afontainec/chinchay-docs/docs/pages/gettingstarted/ejs.md

 ```
 <br/>
 Also we will use ejs instead of jade.
 So we need to run

 ```
 $ npm install ejs -s
 ```
 <br/>
-You can run the following commands to see the default express app
+Lets run the app to see what we have so far!

 ```
 $ npm install
 $ npm start
 ```
 <br/>

 Visit [http://localhost:3000](http://localhost:3000) to see the defaut express web app

 ## Create Postgresql Database